Rock Springs (film)

-Rock Springs is an upcoming American horror film written and directed by Vera Miao.
+Rock Springs is a 2026 horror film written and directed by Vera Miao, in her directorial debut.
 It stars Kelly Marie Tran, Benedict Wong, and Jimmy O. Yang.

+Rock Springs premiered on January 25, 2026, in the Midnight section of the 2026 Sundance Film Festival.
+It received positive reviews.

 Premise

 Centers on a grieving family who move to a new town after a tragedy, only to find sinister secrets lurking in the woods behind their house.